DXHeroes/dx-scanner/README.md

 ```

 ## Contributing 👩‍💻 👨‍💻
-Feel free to contribute to the DX Scanner.
-If you want to contribute, please follow our [Contribution Guide](CONTRIBUTING.md).
+Feel free to contribute to our DX Scanner.
+Please follow the [Contribution Guide](CONTRIBUTING.md).

 ## License 📝